jovotech/jovo-starter-web-chatwidget/README.md

 The ChatWidget component implements a fully functioning chat body where the user can type in their request and receive a response from the Jovo app. handles the registration for multiple event listeners, namely `ClientEvent.Request`, `ClientEvent.Response`, and `ClientEvent.Action`.

 TODO: add links to docs and more info

-* `ClientEvent.Request`: triggered before the request is sent out to the Jovo app.
+- `ClientEvent.Request`: triggered before the request is sent out to the Jovo app.
 In this case, it is used to display the user's input in the chat body.
-* `ClientEvent.Response`: triggered when the client receives the Jovo app's response.
+- `ClientEvent.Response`: triggered when the client receives the Jovo app's response.
 In this case, it is used to display the app's response in the chat body.
-* `ClientEvent.Action`: triggered when the app's response contains an action.
+- `ClientEvent.Action`: triggered when the app's response contains an action.
 In our case, we expect quick replies that are displayed as buttons on top of text input.
 It also listens for a custom action that opens a link to a new tab.

 ### App

-The Jovo app the new [Jovo Web Platform integration](http://jovo.tech/marketplace/jovo-platform-web) as well as [NLP.js](https://www.jovo.tech/marketplace/jovo-nlu-nlpjs) as its NLU.
+The Jovo app utilizes the new [Jovo Web Platform integration](http://jovo.tech/marketplace/jovo-platform-web) as well as [NLP.js](https://www.jovo.tech/marketplace/jovo-nlu-nlpjs) as its NLU.
 It implements a simple interaction where the user can be redirected to the Jovo Framework's documentation.

 #### Language Model